-Table 5.
+Table 7.
 Parameters for the Section Properties Input File

-Parameter Description Unit n_secs Number of blade sections at which the user specifies blade section properties.
+Parameter Description Unit n_secs Number of beam sections at which the user specifies blade section properties.
 Two sections, one at the blade root and the other at the blade tip, must always be specified.
-Thus, n_secs is always two or more. - sec_loc Location of the section measured with respect to the blade root and normalized by the blade length.
-The blade length is the distance between the blade root and the blade tip (radius-hub_rad) along the pitch axis.
-Therefore, the first section (root) is always located at 0.0 and the last section (tip) at 1.0. - str_tw The angle the chordwise principal elastic axis (Figure 5) would make with the blade reference plane if the blade pitch setting, bl_thp , were made zero.
-The total structural twist at any section equals str_tw+bl_thp . deg tw_iner The angle the chordwise principal inertia axis (Figure 5) would make with the blade reference plane if bl_thp were zero.
-The net twist of inertia reference frame at any section equals $tw_iner+bl_thp$. deg mass_den Section mass per unit length. kg/m flp_iner Section flap inertia per unit length about the Y_G inertia axis. kg-m edge_iner Section lag (edgewise) inertia per unit length about the X_G inertia axis. kg-m flp_stff Section flap bending stiffness about the Y_E elastic axis.
-Nm 2 edge_stff Section lag bending stiffness about the X_E elastic axis.
+Thus, n_secs is always two or more. - sec_loc Location of the section measured with respect to the beam root and normalized by the beam length.
+For a blade, the beam length is the distance between the blade root and the blade tip (radius-hub_rad) along the pitch axis.
+For a tower, it is the distance between the tower-to-rigid-base joint and the tip.
+For both the blade and the tower, the first section (root) is always located at 0.0 and the last section (tip) at 1.0. - str_tw For a blade, it is the angle the chordwise principal elastic axis (Figure 5) would make with the blade reference plane if the blade pitch setting, bl_thp , were made zero.
+The total structural twist at any section equals str_tw+bl_thp .
+For a tower, this parameter is over-written and set to zero. deg tw_iner For a blade, it is the angle the chordwise principal inertia axis (Figure 5) would make with the blade reference plane if bl_thp were zero.
+The net twist of inertia reference frame at any section equals tw_iner+bl_thp .
+For a tower, this parameter is over-written to zero. mass_den Section mass per unit length. kg/m flp_iner For a blade, it is the section flap inertia per unit length about the Y_G inertia axis.
+For a tower, it is mass moment of inertias per unit length about the side-side y_T axis. kg-m edge_iner For a blade, it is the section lag (edgewise) inertia per unit length about the X_G inertia axis.
+For a tower, it is mass moment of inertias per unit length about the fore-aft x_T axis. kg-m flp_stff For a blade, it is the section flap bending stiffness about the Y_E elastic axis.
+For a tower, it is bending stiffness about the side-side y_T axis.
+Nm 2 edge_stff For a blade, it is the section lag bending stiffness about the X_E elastic axis.
+For a tower, it is bending stiffness about the fore-aft x_T axis.
 Nm 2 tor_stff Section torsion stiffness.
 Nm 2 axial_stff Section axial stiffness.
-N cg_offst Chordwise offset of the section center of mass with respect to R , the origin for the section reference axes. m sc_offst Chordwise offset of the section shear center with respect to R . m tc_offst Chordwise offset of the section tension center with respect to R . m
+N cg_offst Chordwise offset of the section center of mass with respect to R , the origin for the section reference axes.
+For a tower, this parameter is overwritten to zero. sc_offst Chordwise offset of the section shear center with respect to R .
+For a tower, this parameter is over-written to zero. m tc_offst Chordwise offset of the section tension center with respect to R .
+For a tower, this parameter is over-written to zero. m